-How I 3x'd Conversion Rates for a $13.5M AI SaaS Startup in One Week
+How I 3x'd Conversion Rates for a $XX Million AI Devtool Startup in One Week

 "There is no free lunch, but there are bargain lunches."

-I tripled the website conversion rate for Pieces, a startup building memory for AI backed with $13.5M in funding.
-Now I'll explain how with one redesign we 3x how many people download the app.
+I tripled the website conversion rate for [redacted], an AI devtool startup backed with $XX million in funding.
+Now I'll explain how with one redesign we 3x'd how many people download the app.

 You might know the saying "there is no free lunch".
 But that's not the full version.
 It goes like this: "there is no free lunch, but there are bargain lunches."

-If you get disproportionate returns to effort put in, that's a bargain lunch.
+If we get disproportionate returns to effort put in, that's a bargain lunch.

-So how do you find these bargain lunches?
+So how do we find these bargain lunches?

 The answer is boring.
 Data.